CleonPeaches/tvScientificDemo/README.md

 **Linter?**

 Pylint for Python.
 Prettier is a nice package to have on top of a linter for consistent spacing/formatting.
+I recently started learning Go and it seems to come with a built-in linter.

 **Command line utilities?**